7.4 HR Technology, Data, and Process Controls

 Key Takeaways

-A weak implementation begins with a vendor demo and ends with frustrated users.
-A strong implementation starts by defining the process problem.
-HR should ask what decision, transaction, or employee experience needs improvement.
-Then HR can map the current workflow, identify data owners, involve affected users, test the configuration, and plan training.
+The consistent exam principle is that technology supports a defined process, not the reverse.
+A weak implementation starts with a vendor demo and ends with frustrated users; a strong one starts by defining the process problem — what decision, transaction, or employee experience needs to improve — then maps the current workflow, identifies data owners, involves affected users, tests configuration, and plans training before go-live.

 | Control area | Practical HR question | Risk if ignored |